Priyansh-jsk/ChatGPT_PE_LLM/README.md

 ![2023-08-17 17_52_18-DLAI - Learning Platform Beta](https://github.com/Priyansh-jsk/ChatGPT_PE_LLM/assets/58244081/2ac1e47b-b105-441d-818d-c3455a2ccef9)

-The power of Large Language Models(LLM) as a developer tool, that is using API calls to LLMs to quickly build software applications.
+The power of Large Language Models(LLM) as a developer tool, that uses API calls to LLMs to quickly build software applications.
 The importance of prompt engineering will continue to grow as time passes, given the increasing significance of AI and chatbots like ChatGPT in the future.

 **_There are two types of LLMs-_**